Pyrojambo/short_localisation/README.md

 The `robot_localization` package provides a ROS service to set the initial pose, so I wrote a class that would subscribe to the initial GNSS odometry and call that service to provide an initial estimate to the ekf rather than have its initial pose be zero.

-Some time was spent attempting to tune the ekf, but no noticeable improvement was gained in the available time.
+Some time was spent reading about and attempting to tune the ekf, but no noticeable improvement was gained in the available time.

 However a comparision of the error from the ekf ![EKF error](short_localisation/graphs/default_ekf_error_with_initial_pose.png) to the naive approach ![Naive error](short_localisation/graphs/naive_approach_error.png) shows that the ekf gave a more accurate position estimate, but the naive approach gave a more accurate orientation estimate.